spryker/spryker-docs/docs/scos/dev/front-end-development/202307.0/oryx/building-components/component-implementation.md

 `[Domain][Feature]Component`,

-The `Domain` in this example is Product and the feature `Id`.
+In this example, the `Domain` is `Product` and the `Feature` is `Id`.
+The component's name is `ProductIdComponent`.

 {% info_block infoBox %}
-Oryx is implemented with TypeScript, to improve the development experiences.
+Oryx is implemented with TypeScript to improve the development experience.
 This is not necessary.
 There also no TypeScript configuration that are forces by Oryx.
 {% endinfo_block %}

 ### Step 2: Integrate backend data